datawizz/Firestream/src/lib/rust/firestream/README.md

 # Firestream CLI/TUI

-A dual-interface tool providing both command-line arguments and an interactive text-based UI for managing data infrastructure services.
+A Kubernetes deployment platform with state-based plan/apply workflow, providing both command-line and interactive text-based UI for managing infrastructure and services.

 ## Features